 ILANA Mercer is a US-based, libertarian writer.
 She pens WND's longest-standing, exclusive, paleolibertarian weekly column, “Return to Reason.”
 With a unique audience of 8 million, the site has been rated by Alexa as the most frequented “conservative” site on the Internet.
-Ilana has also featured on RT with the "Paleolibertarian Column," and contributes to Economic Policy Journal, the premier libertarian site on the web.
-Formerly syndicated by Creators Syndicate, Ilana is a fellow at the Jerusalem Institute for Market Studies, an award-winning, independent, non-profit, free-market economic policy think tank.
+Ilana has also featured on RT with the "Paleolibertarian Column," and contributes to Economic Policy Journal (the premier libertarian site on the web) and Quarterly Review (the celebrated British journal founded in 1809 by Walter Scott, Robert Southey and George Canning).
+Formerly syndicated by Creators Syndicate, Ilana is a fellow at the Jerusalem Institute for Market Studies (an award-winning, independent, non-profit, free-market economic policy think tank).

 Ilana has written for The Financial Post, The Globe and Mail (Canada's National Newspapers), The Vancouver Sun, The Report Newsmagazine, London's Jewish Chronicle and Quarterly Review, The American Spectator, The American Conservative, and The New Individualist.
 Her work has appeared in The Ottawa Citizen, The Orange County Register, The Colorado Gazette, and in other Freedom Communications, Inc. newspapers across the United States, including The Valley Morning Star, The East Valley Tribune, Jacksonville Daily News, Washington County News, Holmes County Register.